Rundreise Lamezia

 Cave view

-Matera – An Arabian City
+Matera – An Arabian city

 Matera, the second largest city in Basilicata, was long considered backward and poor.
 Until the forced resettlement in the 1970s, many people still lived there in caves without running water.
 Today, these “Sassi” are protected by UNESCO.
 Together with the beautiful old town, they attract an increasing number of visitors.
 Matera's Middle Eastern flair has made it a frequent substitute for Jerusalem in films, such as Mel Gibson's "The Passion of the Christ".
 The surroundings are similarly barren, with deep gorges, narrow streets and flat roofs.